YuSak1/tennis-swing-analysis/README.md

 - Add more players (e.g., top 10 players in ATP).
 - Create a model for female players.
 - Show more convincing results.
-- Provide users with an advise how to improve the forehand.
+- Provide users with an advice how to improve the forehand.
-- Enable real time processing.
+- Enable real-time processing.